-The first day of class sets the tone not just for yourself as an instructor, but for your course, too.
+The first day of class sets the tone not just for yourself as an instructor, but also for your course.
 By planning ahead, you can alleviate some of the anxiety that both you and your students may be feeling and can begin engaging students right away.

-This guide is for use primarily in a face-to-face course, but some information is included for online courses.
+This guide is primarily for face-to-face courses, but some information is included for online courses.
 If you are teaching for UA Online, your course has been designed to help you succeed on the first day of class and throughout the semester.

 Before the Course Begins